heslabs/haps_base_v22p2/README.md

 ---
 ### Remote access to HAPS-Zynq module

-* Step-1: Connect HAPS-PC from remote
+#### Step-1: Connect HAPS-PC from remote

 * Configure HAPS and program FPGA using ConfPro FPGA tools
-   * Connect HAPS-ZYNQ by serial console
+* Connect HAPS-ZYNQ via serial console

 ```
 <Remote> $ sshpass -p <password> ssh user@59.124.169.195 -X
 ```

-* Step-2: Connect HAPS-ZYNQ by serial console from HAPS-PC (/dev/ttyUSB0)
+#### Step-2: Connect HAPS-ZYNQ by serial console from HAPS-PC (/dev/ttyUSB0)

 * Monitoring the HAPS-ZYNQ Boot Process
 * Connect a serial cable to the HAPS-ZYNQ and HAPS-PC.
 Use a terminal program like PuTTY to establish a connection.
 * The boot messages will be displayed in the console, including the IP address assignment

 ```
 $ ls /dev/ttyUB*